-Those who deny eternal security note that this is only “through faith.”
-Jobes writes, “Peter’s choice of verbs here suggests that though the heirs may be in peril, nothing less than the power of God himself watches over them.
+Those who deny eternal security note that our security is conditional—namely “through faith.”
+Though Karen Jobes writes, “Peter’s choice of verbs here suggests that though the heirs may be in peril, nothing less than the power of God himself watches over them.
 Paradoxically, it is their faith in Christ that has put them in jeopardy with respect to their society, but it is that very faith in Christ that identifies them as legitimate heirs, whom God powerfully protects.”

 (1:6) “In this you greatly rejoice, even though now for a little while, if necessary, you have been distressed by various trials.”
 During suffering, we are still able to rejoice or give thanks.
 We don’t give thanks for the suffering, but for our identity in Christ as outlined in the previous five verses (“In this you greatly rejoice…”).

 (1:7) “So that the proof of your faith, being more precious than gold which is perishable, even though tested by fire, may be found to result in praise and glory and honor at the revelation of Jesus Christ.”
 This expression is similar to James 1:3 (“the testing of your faith produces endurance”).
 This concept of God testing us like a smelter with precious metal is found throughout the Bible.
 The Psalmist writes, “You have tried us, O God; you have refined us as silver is refined” (Ps.
 66:10).
 The Proverbs state, “The refining pot is for silver and the furnace for gold, but the Lord tests hearts” (Prov.
 17:3).
 Peter returns to this metaphor in 4:12.